HelpFirst/AI-Prompt-Optimiser/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+This repository hosts the Iterative Prompt Optimization Framework, an open-source Python library developed by Daniel Fiuza, from the HelpFirst.ai team.
+It automates the process of refining prompts to improve text classification performance with Large Language Models (LLMs), without requiring access to the model's internal parameters or fine-tuning.

 > **Note**
+> - **Requirements**: this framework only work for binary and multiclass classification tasks.
+Currently only supports JSON output-like format with a chain of thought output to capture model reasoning steps.

+> **Note**
 > This library originated from internal R&D efforts at HelpFirst.ai to improve our LLM-based classification systems.
 While we've found it valuable in our work and are excited to share it with the community, please note:
 > - This is actively used but still evolving
 > - Some edge cases may not be fully handled
 > - Documentation and codebase are being improved
 >
-> **We welcome contributions!** See [Contributing](##-contributing) below.
+> **We welcome contributions!** See [Contributing] section below.

-This repository hosts the Iterative Prompt Optimization Framework, an open-source Python library developed by Daniel Fiuza, from the HelpFirst.ai team.
-It automates the process of refining prompts to improve text classification performance with Large Language Models (LLMs), without requiring access to the model's internal parameters or fine-tuning.

-> **Note**
-> - **Requirements**: this framework only work for binary and multiclass classification tasks.
-Currently only supports JSON output-like format with a chain of thought output to capture model reasoning steps.

 ---
 ## 🔍 Introduction